gleaming-pheasant/rdf-trig/README.md

 Despite the propaganda, RDF isn't actually "machine understandable", so hardcoding namespaces and iris is very common practice (see the de-facto standard [RDF4J](https://rdf4j.org/documentation/tutorials/getting-started/)).
-So this crate even provides many `const` namespaces out of the box to assist with this (aocat, dcterms, foaf, owl, rdf, rdfs, skos, etc.).
+This crate even provides many `const` namespaces out of the box to assist with this (dcterms, foaf, owl, rdf, rdfs, skos, etc.).
 If you use any of these, it makes sense to stick with the `Cow`s.

 If, however, you are dynamically defining all - or most - nodes and their namespaces, do not use this crate; the overhead of using `Cow` would be